-I always recommend adding protein powder to your smoothies because protein is the most important nutrient to keeps you satiated and will prevent you from snacking or getting hungry later on.
+Protein is an important nutrient to keep you full, and it can prevent you from snacking or getting hungry later on.

 Thankfully, there are so many different protein powders on the market today that you can choose one to suit your dietary and personal taste preferences and needs.

 Smoothie Recipes to Try